redis/redis-doc/docs/getting-started/installation/install-redis-on-linux.md

 You can install recent stable versions of Redis from the official `packages.redis.io` APT repository.

 {{% alert title="Prerequisites" color="warning" %}}
-If you're running a very minimal distribution (such as a Docker container) you may need to install `lsb-release` first:
+If you're running a very minimal distribution (such as a Docker container) you may need to install `lsb-release` and `curl` first:

 {{< highlight bash  >}}
-sudo apt install lsb-release
+sudo apt install lsb-release curl
 {{< / highlight  >}}
 {{% /alert  %}}